sanger-pathogens/nextflow-commons/configs/README.md

 ...
 ```

-This will print a list of processes in the format `SUBWORKFLOW_NAME_1:....SUBWORKFLOW_NAME_N:PROCESS_NAME`.Here, `METAWRAP_QC:TRIMGALORE` means that the `TRIMGALORE` process is called inside the `METAWRAP_QC` subworkflow
+This will print a list of processes in the format `SUBWORKFLOW_NAME_1:....SUBWORKFLOW_NAME_N:PROCESS_NAME`.
+Here, `METAWRAP_QC:TRIMGALORE` means that the `TRIMGALORE` process is called inside the `METAWRAP_QC` subworkflow

 ## 3. Identify the default resource settings for the processes of interest

 Each process in a Nextflow pipeline has default resource settings.
-These control how many CPUs, how much memory, which queue, and how long the job can run.
+These control how many CPUs, how much memory the task will be allowed to use, which queue the task job is submitted to (if executing pipeline on an HPC), and how long the submitted job can run.
 You may see these resources defined in different ways depending on the pipeline.
+Note that some resource specification are related or even redundant.
+For instance, specifying the HPC queue may constrain the maximum time a job can run, regardless of the max timespcified in the config; e.g. on WSI "farm" HPC, jobs submitted to the `normal` queue can't run longer than 12h.```

-In all examples we will submit `ASSEMBLY` to the `normal` queue requesting `32GB` of memory and having a maximum time of `8 hours` to run.
+In all examples below the pipeline will submit `ASSEMBLY` task jobs to the `normal` queue requesting `32GB` of memory and having a maximum time of `8 hours` to run.

 1. Directly inside the process: